 The term “Human Factors” (HF) provokes a wide range of definitions and emotions in ramp safety circles.
 HF programs, simply stated, promote safe and efficient work with an eye on human performance.
 This article takes a quick look back at nearly 30 years of human factors in aviation.
 HF programs have evolved to be a critical part of Safety Management Systems by looking not only at the human, but at the organization.
-This is the first in a series of articles that will showcase applied human factors research products that can be implemented today.
+This is the first in a series of articles that will showcase applied human factors research products that you can implement today.

 Historical Human Factors

 These memory aides are an excellent human factors review.
-Heinrich (1972) used a floating iceberg to suggest that the largest and most dangerous part of the iceberg is below the water line as shown in Figure 1 (page 27).
+Heinrich (1972) used a floating iceberg to suggest that the largest and most dangerous part of the iceberg is below the water line as shown in Figure 1.
 The tip of the error iceberg represents the accident that we investigate.
 However, there are thousands of small errors below the surface that really lead to problems.
-For example, a cargo door may have not been sufficiently fastened.
+For example a cargo door may have not been sufficiently fastened.
 While the unsealed door was the tip of the iceberg, the contributing causes were lack of enough qualified personnel, a rushed departure, and a faulty belt loader that distracted the crew.

 Bill Johnson and Mike Maddox introduced “PEAR” as a way to recall and consider HF issues in any organization.
-PEAR reminds you to consider the “People” in the organization; the “Environment” in which they worked, including the physical and the social environment; the “Actions” they must perform; and all of the “Resources” necessary to complete the job.
+PEAR reminding you to consider the “People” in the organization; the “Environment” in which they worked, including the physical and the social environment; the “Actions” they must perform; and all of the “Resources” necessary to complete the job.
 Figure 3 shows PEAR.

 Human Factors Today